 Black flies are distributed throughout the world in areas where conditions permit development of the immature forms.
 Larvae nearly always are found in swiftly flowing, well-aerated water; shallow mountain torrents are favored breeding places.
 Some species breed in larger rivers; others live in temporary or semipermanent streams.
 Black flies are particularly abundant in the north temperate and subarctic zones, but many species are found in the subtropics and tropics where factors other than seasonal temperatures affect their developmental and abundance patterns.

 Larval black flies are cylindrical and attach themselves by a large posterior sucker.
 On the anterior end are the mouthparts and a pair of brush-like organs.
 The larvae are carnivorous.
 Just below the mouthparts is an arm-like appendage called the proleg.
 Larvae attach to rocks or other solid objects in the stream, sometimes clinging to aquatic or emergent vegetation.
 The mature larva spins a triangular cocoon on the floor of the stream.
-The oblong pupa has 1 dorsal and 1 ventral respiratory tube, the branches of which float out of the cocoon.
+The oblong pupa has one dorsal and one ventral respiratory tube, the branches of which float out of the cocoon.

 Because of their tiny, serrated mouthparts, female black flies inflict painful bites.
 The ears, neck, head, and abdomen of cattle are favorite feeding sites.
 In addition to local reactions (redness, itching, wheals) at the bite site, there may be general conditions that vary in intensity with the sensitivity of the animal and the number of bites.
 Attacks by large numbers of black flies can cause severe damage and high mortality in livestock.
-Humans may be similarly attacked.
+People may be similarly attacked.

 Death from black fly attack apparently results from a toxin in the saliva, which increases the permeability of the capillaries and permits the fluid from the circulatory system to ooze into the body cavity and tissue spaces.
 The animal rapidly succumbs to a mass attack but can recover quickly if protected from further attacks.
 Reduced milk, meat, and egg production may result from less extensive attacks.
 Certain species of black flies sometimes cause losses in poultry, either by direct attack or through transmission of Leucocytozoon spp.
 In Africa, Simulium damnosum and S neavei are important as vectors of Onchocerca spp.
 S neavei is an important vector of O volvulus.
 In Central America, S ochraceum, S metallicum, S callidum, and S exiguum are important vectors of Onchocerca spp.
 S ochraceum and S metallicum also are vicious biters.

 Black flies are most often collected in the field and not found on the animals.
-Adults flies can be identified by their small size, humped back, prominent venation in the anterior region of the wings, and tiny, serrated mouthparts.
+Adult flies can be identified by their small size, humped back, prominent venation in the anterior region of the wings, and tiny, serrated mouthparts.
 Identification of black flies to genus and species is probably best left to an entomologist.

 Treatment and Control